I Spy….. Getting your eye in. 28th May

 We will start with 20min – 1/2 hr chat to explain what this exercise is all about.

-You will be divided into groups and allocated a hive to study.
-Appoint a scribe.
+You will be divided into groups and allocated a hive to study plus an experienced beekeeper to guide you.

-Follow the Task Sheet questions and make notes as you go.
+Follow the Task Sheet questions and make notes as you go if you wish.
 We will be around to help answer questions and point things out if you get stuck.

 Task Sheet (left hand column) and some possible observations or deductions (right hand column)